Saturday, July 14, 2018

 It started to rain and rained most of the day.
 The rain lessened the further south we went.

 We enjoyed lunch at Dairy Queen in Northport near Tuscaloosa.
 We stopped at Chick-fil-A in Foley for dinner.
 It was getting late when we arrived at Island Winds East.
 Unloaded the car and headed to the beach.
-My niece and her friend had never seen the Ocean/Gulf and were very excited.
+My niece and her friend had never seen the ocean or the Gulf and were very excited.
 The water was still very turbulent from the storm that had come through a few days before.

 There was a full moon overlooking the Gulf the night we arrived.